vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

     tanzu package repository install --default
     ```

-   > By installing the TCE package repository, kapp-controller will make multiple packages available in the cluster.
+   > By installing the Tanzu Community Edition package repository, [kapp-controller](https://carvel.dev/kapp-controller/) will make multiple packages available in the cluster.

 1. List the available packages.